top of page

 SANDY SERRANO – Witness to RFK assassination.
 (Final interview)

-ILYASAH SHABAZZ - Daughter of Malcolm X.
+ILYASAH SHABAZZ – Daughter of Malcolm X and author of the memoir Growing Up X.

 ROLAND SHEPPARD – Witness to the assassination of Malcolm X; saw one of his killers roaming freely in an NYPD precinct office immediately afterward.